abhi1021/recipe-generator/README.md

 ## Scripts
 - Format: `uv run black .`
+  - If you see a warning about VIRTUAL_ENV not matching or "Failed to spawn: black", run `uv sync` first to install dev dependencies, or use `uv run --active black .` to target your currently active venv.
 - Lint: `uv run ruff check .`
+  - Similarly, run `uv run --active ruff check .` if you're using an external active environment.

 ## Security
 - Do not commit your `.env`.
 This repo ships with `.env.example` — keep secrets local.